 - Accessory replacement fees.
 Students are responsible for the cost to replace lost or broken stylus and chargers.
 The fees may vary from year to year, based on model.
 The current costs are listed below:

-- If a Chromebook is lost or stolen, the student is responsible for the replacement cost of the device.
+- If a Chromebook is lost or stolen, or is considered a total loss due to willful neglect, misuse or intentional damage, the student is responsible for the replacement cost of the device.
 The replacement cost is based on the student's year in school at the time the loss occurs as outlined below.
 When a device is considered a loss, a replacement device will be provided after the replacement fee has been paid.

 - Chromebook loss occurs as a junior: cost is $130